omerb4n/alpaka/README.md

 The similarity between classes is determined by the distance between their signatures.

-##### How Does A Class Signature Work:
+##### How Does a Class Signature Work:
-While properties like number of methods can be easily represented and differentiated, other properties like methods return types and class instructions are more complex.
+While properties like number of methods can be easily represented and differentiated, other properties, like methods return types and class instructions, are more complex.

-Must of the complex properties are represented by a simhash.
+Most of the complex properties are represented by a Simhash.
-Unlike other hashes, simhash is one where similar items are hashed to similar hash values.
+Unlike other hashes, Simhash is one where similar items are hashed to similar hash values.

 ## Code Examples
 ```python